Damion James: Professional career

 In July 2014, James joined the Detroit Pistons for the 2014 NBA Summer League.
 On September 29, 2014, he signed with the Washington Wizards.
 However, he was later waived by the Wizards on October 25, 2014.
 On November 3, 2014, he was reacquired by the Texas Legends.
 On February 17, 2015, he terminated his contract with the Legends.
 The next day, he signed with the Alaska Aces as an import for the 2015 PBA Commissioner's Cup.

 On August 4, 2015, James signed a one-year deal with Le Mans Sarthe Basket of the LNB Pro A. On November 20, 2015, he parted ways with Le Mans after appearing in six league games and five Eurocup games.
 On December 9, 2015, he signed with the Sydney Kings as an injury replacement for Josh Childress.
 He was released on December 29 following the return of Childress.
-James' tenure with the Kings was considered sub-par, as he helped the team win just one game and from the field, he shot a mere 22%.
-His 11 baskets from 49 shots and below-par defence reflected how much he struggled in his five-game NBL stint.
 In five games for the Kings, James averaged 7.0 points and 7.8 rebounds per game.
 On January 26, 2016, he signed with the Cangrejeros de Santurce of Puerto Rico for the 2016 BSN season.

 In August 2016, James signed with Guaros de Lara.

 On November 4, 2017, James signed with the Israeli team Hapoel Eilat for the 2017–18 season, joining his former teammate Mike Rosario.
 However, on December 13, 2017, he was released by Eilat after appearing in four games.
 On December 31, he signed with Capitanes de Arecibo of Puerto Rico.

 On May 17, 2018, James signed with Vaqueros de Bayamón of Puerto Rico after a two-game stint with Cariduros de Fajardo.